 To make sure you end up in the best possible role, we’ve created a recruitment process with you in mind.
 You’ll have the chance to demonstrate your skills, natural talents and personality, so we can get to know you a little better – and work out where you would best fit here.

 Stage 1Online Application

-You can apply through this website, your application should take around one hour to complete but you can save it and return to it later.
-As part of your online application you will need to complete timed ability tests and a personality questionnaire which allow us to get a real picture of who you are and where you fit into National Grid.
+Your application should take around one hour to complete, but you can save and return to it later.
+As part of your online application, you’ll complete timed ability tests and a personality questionnaire.

 Stage 2Telephone Interview